hotwax/oms-documentation/netsuite/Flows/cycle-count.md

 /home/{sftp-username}/netsuite/inventorytransfer/csv
 ```

-3. In NetSuite, another Scheduled Suite Script is employed to download and import the CSV files from the SFTP location.
+2. In NetSuite, another Scheduled Suite Script is employed to import the CSV files from the SFTP location and update the inventory records.
 This script leverages the native CSV Import tool provided by NetSuite to create Inventory Adjustment records.

 **SuiteScripts**